Distributed Systems and Computing

 - The course is a part of the following study plans:

-- Computer Systems and Networks, Presented in English - for Students who Enrolled in 2014 and 2015 (compulsory course of the specialization, elective course)
+- Specialization Web Engineering, Presented in Czech, for Students who Enrolled in 2014 and 2015 (elective course)

 - Knowledge Engineering, in Czech, Presented in Czech, for Students who Enrolled in 2015 (elective course)

 - Master Informatics, Presented in Czech, Version for Students who Enrolled in 2015 (VO, elective course)